jumpingElephant/automatic-octo-carnival/README.md

 npm install && bower install
 ```

-To set the <b>development</b> mode, which is the default, run this in the current project root path
+To set the **development** mode, which is the default, run this in the current project root path
 ```
 gulp dev
 ```